saranshbarua/prototypeAI-static/README.md

-# skillznet-static
+# prototypeAI

-Website for skillznet
+A static website for prototypeAI.
+Nothing fancy!